ssfsx17/ffpnp/Jobs/GunMage.md

 - Defend
 - Charge
 - Blue Bullet - Use a Blue Magic spell that you do not yet know.
 Its MP cost is doubled.
-- Fiend Hunter (6 MP) - Attack for double damage against a specific family of enemies.
+- Fiend Hunter (6 MP) (single) - Attack for +50 Accuracy against a specific family of enemies.
 The possible targets are based on Fiend Hunting tier.
 - Item

 Supports: